Skip to content

 • Download the Latest Version of the Unreal SDK from our Github Repository

-• Unzip the contents of the downloaded file to a location in your machine where you can easily find it.
+• Unzip the contents of the downloaded file to a location where you can easily find it.

-Once you have our repo and dependencies set up in your machine, follow along the next section to set up the SDK in your project.
+Once you have our repo and dependencies set up, follow along with the next section to set up the SDK in your project.

 Now that you have the SDK downloaded, you can set it up in your Unreal Project.
 The steps to do so are slightly different depending on your OS.

-1. Copy the beam_init_game_maker.sh script into the root of your Unreal Project.
+1. Copy the beam_init_game_maker.sh script into the root directory of your Unreal Project.

 2. From a terminal (on windows, GitBash) running in your project directory, run beam_init_game_maker.sh passing in the path to the UnrealSDK in your machine.